 “OK, I guess?” came her response.
 She then let out a long exhale.
 “You know, I think this is the first time I’ve ever left Megapolis…”

 The flower girl shook her head.
 “A little…” She then brought a hand up to her lips and giggled.
 “OK, maybe a lot.
 But I have you and the others with me, right?”
 Her brows suddenly raised upwards.
 “Oh!
 You know what we should do?!” she suddenly exclaimed, taking out a camera from her pocket.
 “We should take a photo!”

 Tails gave her a flat look.
 “This isn’t gonna be fun and games here, Cosmo,” he said sourly.
 “We’re chasing after a madman who wants to take over the world.”

 “I know,” she said, shrugging. “…But, this is more for me than anything else.”
 She stepped forward, a hand clutching the pendant on her neck. “…I want to capture these moments and… Have something to look back on when it’s all done, you know?”

 Tails looked at her blankly and then suddenly smirked.
 “I get it,” he said understandingly.
 “Sure, then.
 Let’s do it.”

 “Hey!
 Gather around everyone!”
 Cosmo shouted, waving her arms.
 “It’s picture time!”

-Cream grinned and joined alongside her, followed by Bark and Elias, who loped slowly towards the group.
+Cream grinned and joined alongside her, followed by Bark and Sally, who loped slowly towards the group.